Syte1/audio_transcribe/README.md

-uses pip pytorch with CUDA 12.1 using the large whisper model
+- uses pip pytorch with CUDA 12.1
+- using the large whisper model
+- python 3.11